even4void/aliquote/content/post/computing-inverse-cdf-gaussian.md

 I learned a long time ago that for everything related to statistical distributions, it's always worth double checking with Mathematica.

-In the case of R, some strange things may happen, even if the authors took care of the details for you.
+On a related point, in the case of R, some strange things may happen, although the authors usually took care of the details for you.
 For instance, there's a `lower.tail` argument to the `p*` and `q*` family functions, which allows to correct for catastrophic cancellation; it even works when distribution are not symmetric (otherwise we could simply use `qnorm(1-p)`).

 {{% music %}}Shawn Mullins • _Lullaby_{{% /music %}}